smokejohn/deadclock/README.md

 Configurable global hotkeys to start, stop and set the timer which mirrors the ingame clock without having to tab out of the game.

+### OCR (Optical Character Recognition)
+Reads and updates the in-game timer to update it's own internal timer via OCR from your screen

 ### Crossplattform
 Built with libraries that work on any OS this app should run on Windows, Linux and MacOS.
 Currently only builds for Windows are published and Linux builds will follow.